11ND11/volxbibel-hybrid-app/README.md

 Many Kudos to the team of [Browserstack](https://www.browserstack.com/) for supporting this project with cross app testing services.

+With their amazing support we can test this hybrid app with many different mobile devices to increase the UX and compatibility.

 ## Licence
 ![badge of CC licence](www/assets/somerights20.png)